n3roGit/DPVControl/README.md

 # TODO

 - 5% - **Web interface:** Retrieve basic information and adjust settings if necessary.
-- 0% - **Energy Saver:** 20% - Reduce power to a maximum of 50% starting at X%.
 - 0% - **Emergency stop:** Immediately stop in case of sudden increase in current or drop in rotation speed (hand in rotor).
 - 0% - **Update via WiFi**
 - 0% - **Implement watchdog to make it smooth and stable**